 Students make their subject choices in August for the following year, and consult with their Dean and appropriate HODs.
-The availability of a course at any level is dependent Students study five subjects.
-Most students will work towards on the numbers wishing to take it.
-Some subjects have a an NCEA qualification but there is a wide range of courses restriction on numbers and some have pre-requisites.
-The available and students may undertake multi-level study.
-Course Handbook will be available in Term 3.
+The availability of a course at any level is dependent on the numbers wishing to take it.
+Some subjects have a restriction on numbers and some have pre-requisites.
+The Course Handbook will be available in Term 3.

-SENIOR CURRICULUM
+CURRICULUM PATHWAYS